MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/create-component.md

 ## Create an example component

-In this example, you'll create a menu component that resembles this graphic:
+In this example, you'll create a menu component that resembles this graphic and in which you can change the text and use in multiple screens, apps, or both:

 ![Final gallery](./media/create-component/menu-instance.png)